kluchey/OMG/pages/MCV4U___6___2 Scalar Equations of Planes.md

 		- Where $\begin{bmatrix}A\\ B\\ C\end{bmatrix}$ is a normal vector to the plane depicted as $n$ in the diagram below where $S$ and $R$ are direction vectors in the plane.
 		- ![image.png](../assets/image_1748445121689_0.png)
 		- Note that our idea that a normal vector is perpendicular to the direction(s) still holds true.
 Our $n$ is perpendicular to **both** $S$ and $R$.
-		- Try using Desmos 3D to plot the scalar
+		- Try using Desmos 3D to plot the scalar equation:
 - ## Action #.v-self-border
 	- Examples
 	  logseq.order-list-type:: number